dwhoard/dwhoard.github.io/README.md

-# This is D. W. Hoard's data science projects
+# Data Science Projects and Code
+## by D. W. Hoard, Ph.D.

 I'm an astronomer, data scientist, and IT professional.